 Planning Suggestions for High School Students: High school students are encouraged to take the ACT (act.org; school code 4327) or SAT (collegeboard.com; school code 3776) in the Spring of their junior year and apply early in their senior year.
-Register for the ACT online at act.org.
-Southeastern’s school code for the ACT is 4327.
-Register for the SAT at collegeboard.com.
-Southeastern’s school code for the SAT is 3776.
-It is recommended that in January of the high school senior year, students should file the Free Application for Federal Student Aid (FAFSA) form.
-Apply online at fafsa.ed.gov.
-Southeastern’s school code for the FAFSA is 042740.
+In January of the high school senior year, it is recommended that students file the Free Application for Federal Student Aid (FAFSA) form (fafsa.ed.gov; school code 042740).
 Receipt of financial aid is dependent on acceptance for admission.
-Grants are generally awarded by March each year for the fall and by October for the spring.
-These grants are dependent on the FAFSA filing date and score.
+Grants are generally awarded by March each year for the Fall and by October for the Spring.
+These grants are dependent on the FAFSA score and filing date.

 Academic Entrance Requirements: All incoming freshmen must submit ACT or SAT scores to the Office of the Registrar.
 Although there is no set minimum score for admission, an applicant’s score must indicate the ability to perform satisfactorily on the college level.
 Students who either have a high school GPA lower than a 2.00 or have an ACT composite score lower than an 18 will be admitted on academic probation.
 SAT scores will be converted to an ACT-equivalent score.
 Applicants who do not submit either an ACT or SAT score are subject to being placed on academic probation and may be required to pay for and take an administered ACT test on campus once the semester begins.

-Procedures: Applications are to be submitted online through the College website.
+Procedures: Submit applications online through the college website.

 In Populi you will submit the following: